 1. Research Assistant Stipends And Calculation of Benefits:

-(a) Beginning September 2011, NSERC, SSHRC, and CIHR no longer specify maximum or minimum stipends for the grant funding of students.
+(a) NSERC, SSHRC, and CIHR no longer specify maximum or minimum stipends for the grant funding of students.
 The Tri-Agency Financial Administration Guide no longer stipulates the value of stipends that can be paid from grants.

 In past years, rates have varied.
-For the 2010-1011 year, these were some of the suggested rates: (Note: An additional 14% must be budgeted to stipend amounts to cover mandatory taxes and benefits.)
+These are our suggested rates: (Note: An additional 14% of stipend amounts must be budgeted to cover mandatory taxes and benefits.)

 2. University limits for all university travel expenses include: